 “A lack of transparency results in distrust and a deep sense of insecurity,” the Dalai Lama once said.

-Chances are he didn’t have regulatory and SEC reporting on the brain when he did, but his quote is just as applicable there as it is to life itself.
-For regulatory reporting teams worldwide, public trust is the end game and transparency is the method of achieving it.
+Chances are he didn’t have regulatory and SEC reporting on the brain when he did.
+But his quote is just as applicable there as it is to life itself.
+For regulatory reporting teams worldwide, public trust is the end game, and transparency is the method of achieving it.

-But achieving accurate and comprehensive regulatory and SEC reporting has traditionally been a long, largely manual process that invited the opportunity for error or oversight.
-Modern practices have helped alleviate that.
+But achieving accurate and comprehensive regulatory and SEC reporting has traditionally been a long, largely manual process—one that invited the opportunity for error or oversight.
+But modern practices have helped alleviate that.

 Regulations such as the United States’ Sarbanes-Oxley Act and Dodd-Frank Wall Street Reform and Consumer Protection Act—as well as similar mandates across the globe—are designed to protect shareholders, investors, employees and the public from accounting errors and fraudulent financial practices.
 Through regular reporting and audits, they also protect future recessions.

-If you’re part of a regulatory reporting team, satisfying those regulations while also maintaining public trust are key objectives of the work you do—and accomplishing those objectives means serving up reporting that’s clear, complete, accurate and timely.
-With that in mind, your team will be focused on delivering reporting that meets four main goals:
+If you’re part of a regulatory reporting team?
+Then satisfying those regulations while also maintaining public trust are key objectives of the work you do.
+Not to mention, accomplishing those objectives means serving up reporting that’s clear, complete, accurate, and timely.

 - It clearly communicates financial information and explanations.

 - Reporting communicates comprehensive data and commentary that complies with reporting requirements and addresses possible investor concerns.

 - It provides accurate information on the amount, completeness, and compliance with reporting requirements and accounting standards.